Island at War: DVD release

 The complete DVD collection was released in 2008, by Acorn Media UK.
 The DVD received a second release in 2017 by Network.

 Cancelled second series

-Although highly successful during its initial transmission the series ended, rather abruptly.
-The writer Stephen Mallatratt died from cancer shortly after the series broadcast.
+Although highly successful during its initial transmission the series ended rather abruptly.
+The writer Stephen Mallatratt died from cancer shortly after the series was broadcast.
 This, coupled with the high production cost and controversy over historical accuracy, meant the series came to an end.
 Each episode cost around £1 million to produce.